-If your walls were previously straight but have begun to bend or bow, it is an indication of a serious foundation issue.
-Make sure to also check your basement walls as any bend could indicate a foundation problem caused as a result of soil expansion.
+Previously straight walls that have begun to bend or bow, it is an indication of a serious foundation issue.
+Check your basement walls as any bend could indicate a soil expansion foundation problem.
 Always inspect both your indoor and outdoor walls to see whether they are straight both horizontally and vertically.
 While bowing could be an indication of a construction issue, you cannot rule out a faulty foundation.
 If your house has a chimney, take a quick look and see whether it’s leaning to the side.

 Uneven or Sloping Floors

 Shifting floors are one of the common signs of foundation faults.
-You may notice the inside floors of your house are sloping or there are noticeable dips in some areas of the floor.
 Floorboards may begin to squeak and you can hear rattling sounds when you walk.
 It is easy to discover an uneven floor.
-What you can do is to stretch a piece of string across the floor and see whether it is at the same level throughout.
+Stretch a piece of string across the floor and see whether it is at the same level throughout.
 If you notice an uneven floor, you should be suspicious as something is definitely not right.
 Don’t forget to inspect the floors on the exterior part of the house.

 Depending on the design of the house, it’s possible to have wall structures that aren’t directly attached to the foundation of a house.
 If you notice that your walls that were once properly aligned have shifted, wrinkled or have folded, your foundation could be the culprit.
 If you have a wallpaper, carefully check to see whether it gets creased or beginning to rip apart.